 These buttons shall be raised above their surrounding surface as shown in Figure 24.
 (CCR, Section 11B-407.2.1.2.)
 Each button shall contain a white light that goes on when the button is activated and goes out when the elevator car arrives.
 (CCR, Section 11B-407.2.1.5.)
 A 30 inch by 48 inch unobstructed clear floor space shall be provided in front of the hall call buttons.
 (CCR, Sections 11B-407.2.1.3 and 11B-305.3.)

 Objects placed adjacent to the call buttons shall not project more than 10 inches from the wall when a side approach is available.
 If there is only a front approach to the call buttons, no obstruction is allowed.
-(CCR, Sections 11B-308.3 and 11B-308.2.)
+(CCR, Sections 11B-308.3, 11B-308.2.)

 After a call, when the elevator arrives at floor level, it shall provide an audible and visual signal.
 An audible signal is a tone that sounds once if the elevator is going up, and twice if the elevator is going down.
 Newer elevators may use computer synthesized voices to announce car arrival and direction.
-(CCR, Sections 11B-407.2.2.1, 11B-407.2.2.3.)
+(CCR, Sections 11B- 407.2.2.1 and 11B-407.2.2.3.)

 Two visual signals (one for up, another for down) are also required to confirm the up or down direction on the elevator.
-The individual calling the elevator shall be able to see the up and down signals light up from their location near the hall call buttons whether the signals are mounted in the lobby or on the elevator car.
-The visual signals shall be at least 2-½ inches high and 2-½ inches wide.
-To be seen from the hall call buttons, the visual signals shall be installed at least 6 feet above the floor.
+The individual calling the elevator shall be able to see the up and down signals near the hall call buttons light up, whether the signals are mounted in the lobby or on the elevator car.
+The visual signals shall be at least 2½ inches high and 2½ inches wide.
+To be seen, the visual signals shall be installed at least 6 feet above the floor.
 (CCR, Sections 11B-407.2.2.1 and 11B-407.2.2.2.)

 At each elevator entrance, there is a gap between the floor outside the elevator and the elevator car.
 This gap shall be no larger than 1¼ inch wide.
 (CCR, Section 11B-407.4.3.)

 On each side of the lobby elevator landing, the frame (doorjamb) shall have a sign installed indicating the floor designation in raised characters and Braille.
-The raised characters shall be at least 2 inches high with the Braille placed immediately below (CCR, Section 11B-703.4.1.)
+The raised characters shall be at least 2 inches high with the Braille placed immediately below.
+(CCR, Section 11B-407.2.3.1.)
 See Figure 26.

 These signs shall be placed so the lowest part of any Braille cell is 48 inches or higher above the floor and the bottom of any tactile letter is no more than 60 inches above the floor measured from the baseline of raised characters.
 (CCR, Section 11B-703.4.1.)